The Innovation Trap in Health Care Organizations

 The answer should be Efficiency and Innovation not one or the other.

-The point here is that healthcare systems should think about innovation from a viewpoint that is different from the current dogma that it must be a different thing.
+The point here is that health care systems should think about innovation from a viewpoint that is different from the current dogma that it must be a different thing.
 We must think of it as a shift.
 A shift in a sense is more subtle, it is strategic in nature, and more importantly it is deliberately smoothed out to accommodate for the change and the long-tail required to adjust the culture of the organization.
 Another key aspect, shift requires alignment and time.
 It is not a one-off investment in a trendy product that can send cool messages to patients or automate a billing workflow.
 A shift is pulling the pieces together to make "disruptive innovation" happen sustainability for the long-term and for the benefit of the patients and the community.
-Otherwise, if innovation is constrained to the current operating model of a healthcare system, it would more certainly lead to marginal benefit which is very hard to justify the investment for.
+Otherwise, if innovation is constrained to the current operating model of a health care system, it would more certainly lead to marginal benefit which is very hard to justify the investment for.

 Reflecting back on McDonalds, the 3 Ds are not just supportive of the business of selling burgers but it is actually the way around; they are at the core of what defines the McDonalds's experience itself.
-In Healthcare, that requires a shift of the culture towards building.
+In Health Care, that requires a shift of the culture towards building.
 It is what will make the difference between disrupting or being disrupted.